mhSadique/learning_apps-script/readme.md

 }
 ```

-- Below is how you can select ranges, get and set their values:
+- How you select ranges, get and set their values:

 ```js
 function fun() {